sensu/sensu-docs/content/sensu-go/6.3/observability-pipeline/observe-schedule/business-service-monitoring.md

 ---
-title: "Manage Business Services"
+title: "Monitor Business Services"
-description: "Sensu's business service management allows you to configure service components and rule templates for monitoring your business services."
+description: "Sensu's business service monitoring (BSM) provides high-level visibility into the current health of any number of your business services.
+Read this guide to learn how BSM provides an overall view of your business services."
 product: "Sensu Go"
 version: "6.3"
 weight: 55